 - Acknowledge that the consent can be withdrawn by notifying you.

 Only time will tell whether such provisions become the norm or whether these clauses will disappear altogether, but for now, you are likely to need to at least slightly vary your contractual provisions if you decide not to remove them altogether.

 Don’t forget that your new recruit should also be given a privacy notice, as we explored above.

-GDPR and HR record retention
+HR record retention

 The Information Commissioner says that, under GDPR, organisations (as data controllers) need to document retention schedules for the different categories of personal data.
 The ICO says that this may be set by internal policies or based on industry guidelines.
 So under GDPR, you need to have a written statement saying how long you will keep different types of employee data.

 So how long is that?
 Remember that processing data includes simply storing it, so if you don’t have a lawful reason for keeping it, you shouldn’t do so.
 The plans you have in place to demonstrate GDPR compliance should spell out not just how long you are keeping things for, but why.